 In closing, I have two pieces of advice for the “arrogant fucks” who make the world go round.
 One, don’t claim you’re changing the world until you’ve changed it.
 Two, ignore the haters and work on whatever you find interesting.
 The internet commenters and journalists that say you’re working on something that doesn’t matter are probably not building anything at all themselves.

-I admire the honesty in Sam's post.
-Yet the toy analogy is its real strength.
+While the honesty in Sam's post is admirable, the toy analogy is its real strength.
 Because most entrepreneurs cannot afford to be hyper-ambitious, especially if they, like most, didn't already made it to series A. The toy analogy first appeared in Clayton Christensen's work.
 He argued that disruptive innovations always look like toys.

 As Chris Dixon argues in The next big thing will start out looking like a toy: